 - WVCR staff will contact your Technical Contact and Primary Contact to indicate if the message passes initial validation.
 If it does not, WVCR staff will provide additional information regarding message issues.
 Your Technical Contact, Primary Contact, and other office staff must work together to address and correct these isues.
 Once all issues have been addressed, your Technical Contact should transmit another test CDA message via the transport route.
 This step will continue until the CDA messages are correct in structure and content.

-- If you meet at least one of the criteria for the cancer reporting objective at the end of your 90-day reporting period in 2014, WVCR staff will send an e-mail to your Primary Contact.
+- If you meet at least one of the criteria for the cancer reporting objective at the end of the 2015 reporting period, WVCR staff will send an e-mail to your Primary Contact.
 The e-mail will contain a link from which the Primary Contact can obtain a PDF document indicating that at least one of the criteria for cancer reporting was met.

-- At the end of your 90-day reporting period, if you are still waiting for an invitation to begin testing and validation, or if you are actively engaged in testing and validation, you should continue working with WVCR staff to achieve ongoing submission of data, as this must be achieved during the twelve-month reporting periods in 2015 and 2016.
+- At the end of the 2015 reporting period, if you are still waiting for an invitation to begin testing and validation, or if you are actively engaged in testing and validation, you should continue working with WVCR staff to achieve ongoing submission of data.

 ONGOING SUBMISSION OF DATA